 Medical care is generally safe when practitioners are caring and competent professionals.
 When doctors and other medical staff fail to exhibit the minimum standards of care and competency, however, it can lead to injury, disability, or death.
 This constitutes medical malpractice.

-Proving medical negligence can present a challenge, based on the complexity of the governing statutes and the subjective nature of the crime.
-If you suffered injury after the negligent actions of your doctor, you need to speak with a Naples medical malpractice lawyer today.
-At the Law Firm of Anidjar & Levine, we will use our understanding of the law to get you the compensation you need to recover.
-Contact us at 800-747-3733.
+Proving medical negligence can present a challenge based on the complexity of the governing statutes and the subjective nature of the crime.
+If you suffered injury after the negligent actions of your doctor, you should speak with a Naples medical malpractice lawyer today.
+At the Law Offices of Anidjar & Levine, we will use our understanding of the law to get you the compensation you deserve to recover.

 For a free legal consultation with a medical malpractice lawyer serving Naples, call (800) 747-3733

 According to Florida state law, malpractice occurs when a doctor, surgeon, or another medical practitioner is negligent in the course of providing care and a patient suffers an injury or dies as a result.
 To qualify as malpractice, the patient’s injuries must result directly from the doctor’s negligence, either through their actions or the failure to act.